Ko runs out to 5-shot lead at CME Group Tour Championship

 Except right now, it’s not anybody else going as low as Ko has.

+Her flawless round capped a big day for the LPGA, which unveiled its 2023 schedule with a record-setting $101.4 million in purses earlier Friday.

-Ko’s 66 was the round of the day Friday; four other players shot 67’s.
+Ko’s 66 was the best score of the day; four other players shot 67’s.
 Through two rounds at Tiburon, there have been four scores of 66 or lower; Ko has two of them after an opening 65 on Thursday.

 Kim (69) made back-to-back birdies on 16 and 17 to get to 8 under, alone in second.
 World No. 1 Nelly Korda (69) is in a pack tied for third at 7 under, along with Japan’s Nasa Hataoka (67), Sweden’s Anna Nordqvist (69) and Scotland’s Gemma Dryburgh (70).